rosmed/rosmed.github.io/ismr2026/catheter_anatom_model.md

 ### Step 11: Adjust the View Angle

 Rotate the 3D view to get a good perspective on the catheter inside the anatomy.
-You can see the heart, aorta, and vessels rendered as solid surface models, with the catheter model running through them.
+You can see the heart, aorta, and other vessels rendered as solid surface models, with the catheter model running through the aorta.

 ![Slicer 3D view showing heart and vessels with catheter entering from below at a good viewing angle](images/catheter_anatom_16_view_angle.png)